 10.1.5 Unfortunately, there may be occasions when your physical or mental health impacts on your fitness to study because it prevents you from engaging with your studies and/or functioning more widely as a member of the University community.
 Examples of possible concerns about your fitness to study include:

 10.2.1 If we have concerns about you, we will try to work with you in a spirit of cooperation to find a solution.
 If you are unable to engage with us, we may determine that you are unfit to study at the present time and we could interrupt your registration until you are well enough to return to your studies.
 In this case, we will make all reasonable efforts to consult with you and explain why we have made this decision.

 10.2.2 When you are ready to return to your studies, we will support you to do this.
-As part of this process, you may be required to provide medical evidence to confirm you are well enough to return.
-If this is the case, we will ask you to provide assurance that your studies will not be detrimental to your health.
+As part of this process, you may be required to provide medical evidence to confirm you are well enough to return and that re-engaging with your studies will not be detrimental to your health.
+We will usually hold a re-convened Fitness to Study meeting to discuss your return, the support we can offer and our expectations of you.
 You may be required to make and attend an appointment with the Student Services team, your PGR Tutor / Mentor and / or the School Support Team before you will be allowed to re-enrol.

 10.3.1 In the most extreme case, we may withdraw you from your course.
 In this case, we will make all reasonable efforts to consult with you and explain why we have made this decision, however, there may be circumstances when this is not possible.

 10.4.1 You can find full details of the Fitness to study procedure on our website.